Battle of Dürenstein: Aftermath

-Both sides claimed victory.
-Although losses were fairly equal in terms of numbers—4,000 wounded or dead on each side—the Coalition forces went into battle with 24,000 men while the French started with Gazan's division of about 6,000, which grew close to 8,000 when Dupont's men joined the fighting in the afternoon.
+Both sides withdrew and claimed victory.
+Sokolov expressed the result this way: "On the one hand, it was an undoubted success for the Russian army.
+Having managed to break away from pursuit, Kutuzov launched a powerful counterattack.
+Despite the overwhelming superiority of the French army in the theater of military operations, it turned out that the Russian commander brought forces to the battlefield that in turn had overwhelming superiority over the enemy.
+This, in fact, is what strategic talent consists of.
+The famous French commander Marshal Bugeaud once said: 'Rarely does one retreat as a lion.'
+Kutuzov managed to do this.
+On the other hand, from a tactical point of view, the Russian command organized the battle extremely unsuccessfully.
+As a result, almost always on the battlefield the Russians, if not in the minority, then had at least a minimal numerical advantage."
+Although losses were fairly equal in terms of numbers—as per Digby Smith (1998), around 4,000 wounded or dead on each side—the Coalition forces went into battle with 24,000 men (up to half of them were involved) while the French started with Gazan's division of about 6,000, which grew close to 8,000 when Dupont's men joined the fighting in the afternoon.
 Regardless, Gazan's division was nearly destroyed; the 30 percent losses experienced by the French fell predominantly on his division.
 Clearly for both sides, the fighting was hard.
 The weather had been cold; an early storm had left slick icy mud in the roadways, and icicles "like chandeliers" hung from the trees.

 For the Coalition, the Russians were secure on the north bank of the Danube, awaiting reinforcements from Galicia; the bridges between Linz and Vienna had been destroyed, making French access to the Austrian capital more difficult, but not impossible.
 After six months of fighting in which the Austrians had enjoyed little good news, the Coalition could claim a difficult and timely victory.
 The French had retreated from the field with a badly mauled division and Kutuzov had secured the right flank.
 Indeed, Francis was so pleased with the outcome at Dürenstein that he awarded Kutuzov the Military Order of Maria Theresa.